PhilJG/haiku-work-repo/arrignments.md

 Check that the files have been added to the node_modules folder and that lodash is now listed in package.json Practice uninstalling the package once, then install it again Commit and push

+## Use Lodash
+Visit https://lodash.com/docs/4.17.15 and read about some of the methods available in Lodash In the index.js file, import the lodash package (or just some of its methods) and use it to experiment with arrays Add node_modules to the .gitignore file
+Commit and push
+Paste the entire content of the index.js file here and submit (this will help your team lead guide you)